Skip to main content

 • Timeframe: Weekly charts

-These aren't random numbers - they're based on market cycles and what other traders are watching.
+These aren't random numbers — they're based on market cycles and what other traders watch.
 When everyone's looking at similar levels, those levels become more significant.

 What is Pineify?

-If you're interested in exploring more advanced Pine Script techniques, check out The Ultimate AI Pine Script Generator for a deeper dive into automated code generation.
+If you're exploring automated Pine Script generation, The Ultimate AI Pine Script Generator covers it in more detail.

 Step-by-Step: Building Your EMA Crossover Indicator